Top

 - Janet L.

 • “This is my second time here.
-The first time was for me with Dr Mikael.
-The second time was for my daughter.
+First time was for me with Dr Mikael.
+Second time was for my daughter - she went to see Dr Mikael too.
+She has a broken Fibula and Tibia.
 The wait time was spectacular today.
 Fast!
-His nurse / RN was on it!
-She loved her pink cast.
-Highly recommend this office.”
+His nurse / RN was on it!.
+As soon as he came to get us he says oh no!
+And immediately adjusted her crutches.
+Took us back and proceeded to take ... ”

 - Veronica V.